Why does air quality matter?

 We spend 90% of our lives indoors, where the air

-we breath is up to 5 times more polluted
+we breathe is up to 5 times more polluted

 We have become an indoor generation